kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 Notes:

-* **${KFAPP}** - The name of your Kubeflow application.
-This value also becomes the name of the directory where your Kubeflow configurations are stored.
+* **${KF_NAME}** - The name of your Kubeflow deployment.
   If you want a custom deployment name, specify that name here.
-  For example,  `kubeflow-test` or `kfw-test`.
+  For example,  `my-kubeflow` or `kfw-test`.
-  The value of KFAPP must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+  The value of KF_NAME must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
   The value of this variable cannot be greater than 25 characters.
 It must contain just a name, not a directory path.
+  This value also becomes the name of the directory where your Kubeflow configurations are stored.
+The full path to the directory is stored in **${KF_DIR}**.
 * **${PROJECT}** - The project ID of the GCP project where you want Kubeflow deployed.
 * **${ZONE}** - The GCP zone where you want to create the Kubeflow deployment.